Dhiali/chart-dashboard/README.md

 ## Project Description

-This project was developed as part of a group assignment for [Course Name].
+This project was developed as part of a group assignment for DV 200.
 It demonstrates the use of Chart.js in combination with React for building a data visualization dashboard.
 The charts are created using static, hardcoded data and are displayed on a main dashboard page.
 The app is styled to be responsive and visually appealing, providing a seamless experience across different screen sizes.

 ## Features
-- Three Different Chart Types: Doughnut, Bar, and Line charts.
+- Three Different Chart Types: Doughnut, Bar, and Radar charts.
 - Component-Based Architecture: Each chart is a reusable React functional component.
 - Static Data: Charts are populated with hardcoded JSON/JavaScript objects.